 Chocolate chip cookies contain chocolate, which is poisonous to dogs.
 Luckily, the amount of chocolate in a cookie is usually small, but if the chocolate is dark chocolate or your dog eats several cookies, they could be bad for dogs.
 In addition, chocolate-chip cookies can contain other ingredients that could make them worse for dogs.
 Added raisins, nuts, or cocoa all make them more toxic.
 It is not recommended that you feed your dog chocolate chip cookies, as they can be poisonous.

 Why Is Chocolate Toxic to Dogs?

 Chocolate contains two ingredients that can be toxic to dogs: caffeine and theobromine.
-The amount of these two ingredients vary according to the type of chocolate and the percentage of cocoa solids it contains.
-Dark chocolate typically contains the highest amount of these toxic ingredients, milk chocolate has moderate content and white chocolate contains the least.
+The amount of these two ingredients varies according to the type of chocolate and the percentage of cocoa solids it contains.
+Dark chocolate typically contains the highest amount of these toxic ingredients, milk chocolate has moderate content, and white chocolate contains the least.

-The effects of chocolate toxicity can be seen as early as one hour after ingestion.
-Other symptoms may include:
+The effects of chocolate toxicity can be seen as early as 1 hour after ingestion.

 Will One Chocolate Chip Hurt a Dog?

 Unlike grape toxicity, chocolate toxicity is dose-dependent.
 This means it’s possible to work out how dangerous it is by taking the weight or size of a dog and how much chocolate it ate.
 A teaspoon of dark chocolate chips weighs around ⅛-ounce, which isn’t enough to affect even a tiny 10-pound dog.
 Of course, it’s important to remember that every dog can have allergies and susceptibilities that mean they’re more at risk, so it’s still a good idea to phone your vet to check.